 Grow thyme yourself and brew it into a tea – it’s one of the best ways to achieve relief from respiratory ailments.

 Cinnamon is a pantry staple, so you probably already have some tucked away with your baking goods.
-The active, infection-fighting component of cinnamon is called cinnamaldehyde, which has been shown to relieve and treat respiratory tract infections – specifically those caused by fungi, but it can also inhibit the growth of bacteria.
+The active, infection-fighting component of cinnamon is called cinnamaldehyde, which has been shown to relieve and treat respiratory tract infections – specifically those caused by fungi, but it may also inhibit the growth of bacteria.

 Cinnamon also has antimicrobial properties, which may help prevent tooth decay and reduce bad breath!